Adjustments for neurodiversity Reasonable adjustments at work

 Find out more about neurodiversity at work

-An employer should offer employees support whether or not they have a diagnosis for their neurodivergence.
+An employer should offer workers support whether or not they have a diagnosis for their neurodivergence.
 This includes making reasonable adjustments.

-An employer might ask an employee for proof that they have a condition.
+An employer might ask a worker for proof that they have a condition.
 For example, an NHS letter confirming a diagnosis.
-However, an employee:
+However, a worker:

 • is not legally required to provide this